 West Riding Delegate Meeting.-A delegate meeting will be held at Bradford, in the Council room, Butterworth's-buildings, on Sunday next, (tomorrow), at ten o'clock in the forenoon.
 Arrangements will be made respecting district lecturers, and room on Monday evening, at half-past seven o'clock other business transacted connected with the cause.

--subject for discussion-"The means to be used to Transacted connected will be held on LANCASHIRE.-A delegate meeting will be held on Sunday, June 7th, when a balance sheet of the Coneight o'clock.
-Price of admission, one penny each.
-THE LIST OF NOMINATIONS OF CANDIDATES
+LANCASHIRE -A delegate meeting will be held on Sunday, June 7th, when a balance sheet of the Cor- viding on these single items, to take the tariff as a vention fund will be laid before the delegates.
+The will be held on Tuesday evening, at eight o'clock, in meeting to take place at ten o'clock precisely, in